vreverdy/bit-algorithms/README.md

 # bit-algorithms
-A exploratory implementation of the bit version of the C++ standard algorithms
+An exploratory implementation of the bit version of the C++ standard algorithms